 I love being outside surrounded only by nature.
 There is nothing like the sound of the ocean waves crashing on the shore and the crisp, clean scent of the pine trees.
 The oceanside and the woods are my absolute favorite places to be.
 Getting started with nature journaling is a great way to get you and your kids outside throughout your homeschool year!

 My children have loved exploring the woods since they were tiny and as teenagers, they often head up a local mountain to explore on their own.
-Our combined loves of nature have allowed us to enjoy homeschool beach and woods days throughout our entire homeschooling journey.
+Our combined love of nature has allowed us to enjoy homeschool beach and woods days throughout our homeschooling journey.

 I believe that education should be filled with experiences, so we get out of the 4 walls of our home as often as possible.
 Children need to have as many sensory-based learning opportunities as possible because these activities help cement the lessons we’re teaching in our homeschool.

 Nature provides amazing ways for our children to learn through experiences.
 We don’t have to (nor should we) rely on curricula to teach our children all about flora and fauna.

 There are many ways to complete nature studies in your homeschool, but one of our favorite activities is nature journaling.
 Through nature journaling, your children can complete many different activities for your children to record what they’ve learned through their experiences in nature.

 We’ve used simple subject notebooks, leather-bound journals and printable nature journals at different times throughout our homeschooling journey.
 It doesn’t matter what type of journal you use, just pick one to get started with.
 You can always choose a different type/style for your next trek.

 What type of nature do you want to see/study?
 The woods provide amazing flora and fauna.
 Oceanside nature includes water, sand, shells and more.
 Backyard nature watches can include birds, bees, grass, flowers and trees.
 Garden nature studies feature bugs, worms, seeds and plants.